 If your loved one has any Synchrony Bank cards and you have to take over their finances due Dementia or Alzheimer, I advise hiring an attorney.
 I also recommend avoiding their cards at all costs.

-Review about: Synchrony Bank Customer Care.
+Product or Service Mentioned: Synchrony Bank Customer Care.

 Reason of review: Poor customer service.